Kareem-AEz/Natours/README.md

 ## Overview

-Natours is a fictional travel agency website designed to demonstrate advanced CSS and Sass skills.
+Natours is a fictional travel agency website demonstrating advanced CSS and Sass skills.
 The project showcases a modern, visually appealing design with advanced CSS and includes the use of (old-school) float and table layouts.

 ## Features